Table of Content

 - Menopausal Anxiety: Menopause, like puberty, involves significant hormonal changes and can predispose women to anxiety, particularly those experiencing symptoms like hot flashes and insomnia.
 Hormone therapy may offer relief in some cases.

-Women are particularly susceptible to disorders like generalised anxiety disorder, panic disorder, specific phobias, and post-traumatic stress disorder (PTSD).
+Women are especially prone to disorders like generalized anxiety disorder (GAD), panic disorder, specific phobias, and post-traumatic stress disorder (PTSD).
+The impact of anxiety in women is particularly pronounced due to hormonal and environmental factors.

 What Causes Anxiety in Women?

-- Abuse and Neglect: Experiencing abuse or neglect, especially during childhood, can foster anxiety later in life.
+- Abuse and Neglect: Experiencing abuse or neglect, especially during childhood, can develop anxiety later in life.

 - Family History: A family history of anxiety or a close relative grappling with anxiety can increase the likelihood of developing anxiety.